Creometry/incentives/README.md

 you can this variables by running :
     kubectl describe svc kubernetes

+to run locally set env variable APP_ENV to development

 TODO:

     Short Term:
     * collect metrics across all namespaces
     * collect metrics of all pods and nodes